Geoff Dunn

 Geoffrey Edwin Dunn (born 26 February 1961 in Clapham, London, England) is an English rock drummer.
-From 2002 until 2007, he was the drummer with the rock band Manfred Mann's Earth Band.
+From 2002 until his departure in 2007, he was the drummer with the rock band Manfred Mann's Earth Band.
 Before joining the Earth Band, his long list of credits includes a stint playing and recording with Van Morrison, featuring on the albums Too Long in Exile, A Night in San Francisco, Days Like This and The Healing Game.

 He was a member of Procol Harum from 2006 until they disbanded in 2022.
-He appears on their recent live albums One Eye to the Future – Live in Italy 2007, The Spirit of Nøkken and MMX.
+He appears on their live albums One Eye to the Future – Live in Italy 2007, The Spirit of Nøkken and MMX, and final studio album Novum in 2017.